pandas-dev/pandas/doc/source/install.rst

   cd pandas
   python setup.py install

+Make sure you have Cython installed when installing from the repository, rather then a tarball or pypi.

 On Windows, I suggest installing the MinGW compiler suite following the directions linked to above.
 Once configured property, run the following on the command line: